MRBBATES1/DialogueTUT/README.md

 https://www.minecraftskins.com/skin/18609818/king-a/

+Files with the .bbmodel can be opened in the free software available on https://www.blockbench.net/

 __Featured In:__

 [How To use the dialogue feature in Minecraft Bedrock Edition / MCPE / SWITCH / XBOX AND PlayStation](https://youtu.be/4Yic2aTv0vE)